Christian Schwarz-Schilling: Political career

-Critics
+Criticism

 To speed up the cable project, Schwarz-Schilling decided to involve private companies in the cable laying.
-Sonnenschein KG also involved Schwarz-Schilling's wife's company in the "Projektgesellschaft für Kabel-Kommunikation mbH", where Schwarz-Schilling himself had been managing director for many years.
+Sonnenschein KG also involved his wife's company in the "Projektgesellschaft für Kabel-Kommunikation mbH", where Schwarz-Schilling himself had been managing director for many years.
 Schwarz-Schilling sold his shares in Sonnenschein KG to the Nixdorf Group only a few hours before his appointment as Post Minister.
 His decision to use copper led to incredulity both at home and abroad, as it was already foreseen in the early 1980s that fiber-optic cables were the "technology of the future."
 During his tenure, Schwarz-Schilling was known as "Kohl's most affair rich minister".
 The trigger for these affairs were usually the complications of his wife's family business in Schwarz-Schilling's political decisions.

-Among the employees of the Deutsche Bundespost Schwarz-Schilling was anything but popular, as he was the last Post Minister before privatization.
-So there was a joke among the staff: "What does Schwarz-Schilling do when he comes to the office in the morning?
-He does the post."